 - Register as at least 'Strong' on the password strength meter.

 As an example, think of an 8-letter word, change one of the letters to upper case, and one to a number eg. 'creative' becomes 'cReativ3'.

 It is important that your password is easy to remember so you don't need to write it down.

 Click on 'OK' to set your password.

 Under 18?
 The Australian Government requires parental or guardian consent before you can access non-Flinders websites from within the University.
-The Consent Form can be found in the Minors section of the Flinders Authentication Name page.
+The Consent Form can be found in the Minors section of the About your FAN page.
 Lodge the completed consent form at the FLO Helpdesk in the Central Library.